 Skip to 1 minute and 48 seconds So teachers may say, well, I haven’t got time to do careers activity because I’m going to lose a lesson, whereas when we embed careers learning, it’s part of the learning and the curriculum delivery.

 Comparing enrichment activities to career learning in the curriculum

-We start the final week of the course by comparing curriculum-linked careers learning with the opportunities for careers learning through enrichment activities.
+We start the final week of the course by comparing curriculum-linked career learning with the opportunities provided by enrichment activities.

 Enrichment activities (for example STEM Clubs) are out-of-timetable sessions that give students the chance to explore aspects of STEM subjects in more informal settings.
 Activities may concentrate on one aspect of STEM or involve cross-discipline challenges.